MileHacker Logo

 Explore Novi Sad’s lesser-known spots for unique experiences.

-• China Town (Kineska Četvrt): Not an ethnic Chinese neighborhood, but a former industrial zone transformed into an alternative cultural hub with art studios, independent shops, and cafes.
+• China Town (Kineska Četvrt): Not an ethnic Chinese neighborhood, but a former industrial zone transformed into an alternative cultural hub featuring art studios, independent shops, and cafes.

-• Almaški Kraj: One of the oldest surviving parts of Novi Sad, this neighborhood features traditional houses and the historic Almaška Church.
-It offers a glimpse into older Novi Sad, away from the main tourist crowds.
+• Almaški Kraj: One of the earliest surviving parts of Novi Sad, this neighborhood has traditional houses and the historic Almaška Church.
+It offers a glimpse into older Novi Sad, away from the main crowds of tourists.

 • Ribljak Market: A large, authentic fish market and green market on the outskirts of the city.
-It is less touristy than Futog Market and provides a genuine local experience.
+It is less crowded with tourists than Futog Marketplace and provides a genuine local experience.

 Activity Planning Summary